Hipomenes/hipomenes.github.io/_pages/lecturas.md

 <br>

-Here is a collection of the reading lists that I use to keep track of the books I read for pleasure (mostly literature.
+Here is a collection of thematic lists that I use to keep track of the books I read for pleasure (mostly literature).

 <div class="fl w-100">
 {% for post in site.categories.lecturas %}